marcin-mazurek/today-i-learned/node/unblocking-event-loop.md

 First operation - just a synchronous call, doesn't go to the event loop.
 If you perform a long running operation, it's recommended not to do it synchronously to avoid blocking the event loop for a long time.

-Second operation - process.nextTick(fn) sends an operation to the top of the event queue (well, can we really call it a queue then?!).
-The callback is executed as soon as all calls from the frame stack are finished.
+Second operation - process.nextTick(fn) schedules a microtask.
+It is prioritised over all other tasks (actually called macrotasks) in the event loop.
+It is almost like a synchronous asynchronous call.

 Third operation - setTimeout(fn, 0) is executed once the action from process.nextTick(fn) is completed.